-localgroupby (extractor: Optional[Callable[[InputRecord], Key]] = None, reducer: Optional[Callable[[Key, T, InputRecord], T]] = None, requirements: Optional[Iterable[str]] = None, \\kwargs) $\rightarrow$ redgrease.runtime.GearsBuilder Instance-local LocalGroupBy operation performs many-to-less mapping (N:M) of records.
+localgroupby(extractor: Optional[Callable[[redgrease.typing.InputRecord], redgrease.typing.Key]] = None, reducer: Optional[Callable[[redgrease.typing.Key, redgrease.runtime.T, redgrease.typing.InputRecord], redgrease.runtime.T]] = None, requirements: Optional[Iterable[str]] = None, \\kwargs) → redgrease.runtime.GearsBuilder Instance-local LocalGroupBy operation performs many-to-less mapping (N:M) of records.

-- :param extractor redgrease.typing.Extractor: Function to apply on the input records, to extact the groupi The function must take one argument as input (input record) and return a string (key).
+- :param extractor redgrease.typing.Extractor: Function to apply on the input records, to extact the grouping kee The function must take one argument as input (input record) and return a string (key).
 The groups are defined by the value of the key.
 Defaults to the hash of the input. - Parameters optional) Function to apply on the input records, to extact the grouping key.
 The function must take one argument as input (input record) and return a string (key).
 The groups are defined by the value of the key.
-Defaults to the hash of the input. - :param reducer redgrease.typing.Reducer: Function to apply on the records of each group, to reduce to a singular value (per group).
+Defaults to the hash of the input. - :param reducer redgrease.typing.Reducer: Function to apply on the records of each group, to reduce to a single value (per group).
 The function must take (a) a key, (b) an input record and (c) a variable that's called an accumulator.
 It performs similarly to the accumulator callback, with the difference being that it maintains an accumulator per reduced key / group.
 Defaults to a list accumulator, I.e. the output will be a list of all inputs, for each group.